 The most important thing is to make it realistic.
 If you usually spend $300 on groceries, don’t go and make your grocery budget $150.
 A budget should not deprive you of the things you enjoy, it’s meant to open your eyes to where does your money goes and what you can do about it.

 Credit cards are a great invention when used the right way.
 Keep only one credit card and pay more than the minimum installment every month.

-If you can’t pay it off in full every month, choose a credit card with a low-interest rate.
-Later when you learn how to handle your finances switch to a credit card with a rewards program.
-Whether it’s perks or bonus points for traveling, this type of cards often come with a higher interest rate.
+If you can’t pay it off in full every month, choose a credit card with a low interest rate.
+Later, when you learn how to handle your finances, switch to a credit card with a rewards program.
+Whether it’s perks or bonus points for traveling, this type of card often comes with a higher interest rate.

-When it comes to credit cards there is one rule, if you can’t afford to buy something don’t go and buy it with your credit card.
-Life isn’t linear and sometimes you will have to use your credit card, but beware of overspending.
+When it comes to credit cards, there is one rule: if you can’t afford to buy something, don’t buy it with your credit card.
+Life isn’t linear, and sometimes you will have to use your credit card, but beware of overspending.

 Live Below Your Means